…across my face.

 I send props to my creativity, while awesome it is hidden behind a defense system almost not worth fighting.

 Maybe I’m not going to ever be a worthwhile writer, a worthwhile member of society.
 Might be that I am just a regular bloke that does his job, keeps his head down and muddles through life.

 But Americans are taught they can be anything, do anything and shoot all the way to the top.
-They soaked my addled mind with such tripe when I was a little boy.
+They soaked my addled mind which such tripe when I was a little boy.
 My grandmother took me aside once and told me:

 I see you becoming famous one day.
 Not sure why or how but I think you’ll be an actor.